Meet the ESA Staff

 Rosina Romano, CMP

 1-301-731-4535 ext.
 3010

-Contact Rosina about: everything Annual Meeting │ Code of Conduct │ Diversity & Inclusion Committee
+Contact Rosina about: everything Annual Meeting │your membership experience │Code of Conduct

 Rosina brings members together to share their passion for insects.
-As the director of meetings, she leads the planning of the society’s Annual Meeting throughout the year.
+As the director of meetings and membership, she leads staff in creating memorable experiences throughout the year leading up to the society's Annual Meeting in November.

-Rosina specializes in non-profit conference planning, starting part-time with her first association in 1999.
-She first fell in love with planning supporting their annual legislative conference.
-Since then, Rosina has worked for a variety of membership organizations, slowly increasing the size and scope of the conferences and events.
-Prior to joining ESA, Rosina was the Director, Meetings & Events at the National Association of County and City Health Officials (NACCHO), managing a team of four planners hosting 60 meetings a year.
+Rosina specializes in nonprofit conference planning, starting part-time with her first association in 1999.
+She first fell in love with supporting their annual legislative conference.
+Since then, Rosina has worked for a variety of membership organizations, steadily increasing the size and scope of their conferences and events.
+Prior to joining ESA, Rosina was the director of meetings and events at the National Association of County and City Health Officials (NACCHO), managing a team of four planners hosting 60 meetings a year.